Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 Input on the need and specific way to achieve this is welcome.

+## Open questions regarding security

+### Multiple signatures with the same parameters a problem?

+The current specification allows the server to send additional data for the FIDO client-data-hash, but if the server omits that, the client-data-hash is only comprised of the exported key material from TLS.
+Now the interesting question is: Is this a problem?
+Could a malicious server, that came in possession of a certificate that the client trusts, perform multiple authentication runs and observe the client's behavior and analyze the different signatures?
+Basically, this could be a chosen-plaintext attack, One way around this would be to include a nonce in the TLS-Exporter for the FIDO challenge, so the client selects this nonce and sends it to the server, this way the server can not predict the plaintext used for signing.
+The possibility of a double-signature with the same data is prevented by the counter increasing with every signature, but maybe some authenticators do not implement this counter.
+The research whether or not this is a problem is still TODO, if FIDO experts have an opinion about this, please contact the authors.

 # Document Status

 Note to RFC Editor: Remove this section before publication.